ahsan-a/edulinkone-cli/README.md

 # Edulinkone-CLI

-A CLI client for edulink. much faster, and doesn't use angular (massive plus).
+A CLI client for edulink.

+## re-writing this in typescsript

 ## Installation
 1. Clone this repository and type `npm i` to install the neccesary npm packages.